Gigantia, land of male girth. Men grow enormous in a matriarchal society.

 After a surprisingly light (for him) and mostly liquid breakfast and a short workout, Titanic made the first stop of his record setting day at a hamburger eating contest.
 Sponsored by a major Gigantean hamburger chain as part of the festivities for the re-launch of their one-pound hamburger, Titanic’s arrival at this contest had been well-publicised in advance, and he arrived early to sign autographs.
 By the time the contest was ready to start, Titanic’s belly was audibly gurgling and complaining about a lack of food.
 With the 14 other celebrity contestants, Titanic seated his massive butt on a hefty bench in front of a pile of 60 of the chain’s new “King” burgers.
 The race was to either be the first to consume all 60 burgers.
 A maximum time of 20 minutes had been decreed, and if no contestant had consumed all 60 burgers by that time, the contestant who had consumed the greatest number would be declared the winner.

-When the starting gun went off, Titanic simply inhaled whole stacks of burgers, dispatching them into his stomach at speed.
+When the starting gun went off, Titanic seemed to simply inhale whole stacks of burgers, dispatching them into his stomach at speed.
 While he was not initially the fastest eater, as the 20 minutes wore on, Titanic’s pace hardly slowed, but other contestants slowed noticeably.
 At the 18 minute 15 second mark, Titanic picked up the last of his 60 burgers, and firmly shoved it into his mouth.
 10 seconds later, he opened his mouth to show that it was clear, and was declared the winner.
 Titanic stood up, and then calmly moved down the table to where one of other contestants, a junior Athlete-weight sumo from Titanic’s sumo stable, sat dejected with 8 burgers still in front of him.

 “I thought I could do it, Ti,” the dejected youngster said.